By Danielle Gundlach on | No Comments

 A remote for you camera is also a plus.
 When you touch your shutter button, even on a tripod, you move your camera slightly which can show in your photo.
 If you do not have a remote, most cameras allow you to do a delayed shutter.
 On my Canon there is an option to delay the shutter by 2 seconds giving me plenty of time to press the shutter and not have to worry about bumping my camera.

 For longer time lapses, you will need a remote to take advantage of the bulb mode setting that allows you to keep your camera’s shutter open for much longer periods of time.
-This is key to being able to catch star trails!
+This is key to being able to catch shooting stars and their dazzling trails!

 While a wide angle lens is a plus for night photography it is not a necessity.
 By using the widest aperture it will let in more light, therefore shortening the time you need to have your shutter open.
 Another favorite lens is my Tokina 11-20mm 2.8 that I still use on my older crop sensor.